takugian/quick-tutorials-with-aws/securitygroup/basicsecuritygroup/README.md

 # basicsecuritygroup

-This project creates:
-- A Security Group with ingress and egress configurations;
+This project creates a Security Group with ingress and egress configurations.

 ## Helpful links